The History of Lipstick: How One of Our Favorite Makeup Products Has Evolved

 Lipstick is arguably the most popular makeup product ever made—and with good reason.
 From as early as Mesopotamian times, women were mixing beeswax with precious jewels to create a rouge to help liven up their lips and cheeks.
 Since then, things have evolved quite a bit.
 With every innovation comes variation, and there’s been no shortage of that over the years, especially when it comes to color, style, formula, and finish.
-In honor of our newest Threeway Solid Lip Oils, we’re breaking down the entire history of lipstick to show the evolution of one of our most-loved makeup products.
+In honor of our favorite Threeway Solid Lip Oils, we’re breaking down the entire history of lipstick to show the evolution of one of our most-loved makeup products.
 From Cleopatra crushing bugs for her infamous lip color, to flappers in the 1920s wearing vibrant reds as an act of rebellion, all the way to the washed-out nudes of the early 2000s, here’s a history lesson on how the go-to item in your makeup bag came to be.

 Everyone knows Cleopatra for her smoldering stare, but did you know she was also a big lipstick lover?
 In her time, colorful makeup was seen as a huge status symbol, so naturally, Cleopatra and many other Egyptian men and women would cover their lips in striking shades of red, purple, and even black.
 By crushing up carmine (a dye that comes from ground cochineal insects) they were able to create these vibrant, out-of-the-box colors.